Open-STEM/IntroToRoboticsV2/course/XRPIntro/installing_tools.rst

 A more widely-used language that scales well for larger programs and works with professional programming tools such as Visual Studio Code and many others.
-The tool that will be used throughout this course for python programming is Mu Editor, although a more professional tool such as Visual Studio Code can also be used for writing CircuitPython code that is used by the XPR Robot.
+The tool that will be used throughout this course for Python programming is XRPCode, although a more professional tool such as Visual Studio Code can also be used for writing CircuitPython code that is used by the XPR Robot.